ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/4-profiling.md

 The various types of activity recorded can be seen in more detail if you scroll down the CPU Usage panel.
 The areas measured include rendering (CPU-side calls), scripts, physics, animation and UI etc. You can also see details regarding memory usage, audio, video and others.

-You may not need all of the areas at once but its worth knowing what's available should you ever need it.
+You may not need all of the areas at once but it is worth knowing what's available should you ever need it.